KatherineMichel/portfolio/doc/2024-recap.md

 While the recaps I have written of smaller Python/Django conferences have been widely shared in their own right, I believe that the universal appeal of PyCon US drove the massive popularity of this post.

-It was so inspiring to meet the new Python Release Manager Hugo van Kemenade at the PyCon US PSF Members Luncheon!

-He included my recap as the must read recap in his [conference recap roundup](https://dev.to/hugovk/pycon-us-2024-a-roundup-of-writeups-26hj).
+The new Python Release Manager Hugo van Kemenade whom I had the pleasure of meeting at the conference included my recap as the must read recap in his [conference recap roundup](https://dev.to/hugovk/pycon-us-2024-a-roundup-of-writeups-26hj).

 Validation of my work among the world's leading Python practitioners and global community means a lot to me.